Nuclei-Software/nuclei-sdk/ideprojects/iar/README.md

 > If you want to evaluate Nuclei N300 DSP feature(P-ext 0.5.4), you can change the file `C:\Program Files\IAR Systems\Embedded Workbench 9.2\riscv\config\devices\Nuclei\N300.menu`, change `RV32IMAFDCB_Zkn_Zks_Zcb_Zcmp` to `RV32IMAFDCB_Zkn_Zks_Zcb_Zcmp_Xandesdsp`, `Xandesdsp` is based on P-ext 0.5.0, there are some intruction encoding updates from 0.5.0 to 0.5.4, and we use IAR custom instruction intrinsic to implement the different instructions, please check `NMSIS/Core/core_feature_dsp.h` for details, and in future, we will co-operate with IAR to support full Nuclei DSP feature including(N1/N2/N3 custom enhancement instructions).

+> [!NOTE]
+> You can check all the IAR related files by command: `find . -iname "*iar*"` and take a look at the file
+> and directory content, and use case-insensitive grep todo items(`grep -irn todo /path/to/file`), if you want to port to your environment, you must modify the iar link script file `*.icf` to match your system memory map.

 These projects demostrated the following features:

 - Provide support for Nuclei Evaluation SoC which is a prototype and evaluation SoC mainly